yhzhu99/colacare-playground/src/assets/rebuttal.md

 > The paper emphasizes its contribution by stating that it enhances transparency and provides human-understandable evidence to support physicians in their diagnostic reasoning.
 However, if I understand correctly, the validation of this evidence still relies on human experts, which doesn't fully address the issues of trustworthiness or transparency.
 Could the authors explore alternative methods to validate the evidence and strengthen their claims?

 ColaCare helps align clinical features with medical knowledge semantics, enabling clinicians to connect deep learning predictions with clinical guidelines and medical literature in human-understandable way.

 We employed a systematic human evaluation using peritoneal dialysis patient data.
 We engaged 12 experienced medical practitioners (5-15 years of experience) from nephrology departments across 5 hospitals.
 Practitioners rated agreement levels (1-5) for each patient case.
 ColaCare achieved a mean score of 4.4 vs. ConCare's 3.2, demonstrating strong alignment with expert clinical judgment.
 Blinded evaluations confirm that ColaCare's interpretability closely matches human expert practice patterns.
 (Check https://colacare.netlify.app/questionnaire)

-## R4
+## Response to Reviewer #GWg2

 We sincerely thank you for your thorough review and constructive feedback!